We would love to schedule a field trip with you! Please introduce yourself and our librarians will get back to you.

 • Comic Book Factory: Comics have been around since the Neolithic period as a way of telling stories through images and repetition.
 Comics are a bold visual method of storytelling that can attract readers regardless of language.
 This field trip will give students the opportunity to write, illustrate, and construct a comic through personal diary entries or their own imagination!
 Learn how to design characters, write plot, and tie-up a story in just three panels.

-We also offer a Diary Comics field trip!
+• Diary Comics: We also offer a Diary Comics field trip!
 This field trip gives students the opportunity to document their daily lives through pictures, writing and personal musings.
 Learn to chronicle your life, you may need it for your autobiography.

 • Letter Writing: Tired of talking on the phone?
 Sick of boring emails?
 Learn the basics of snail mail with our letter-writing workshop!
 This workshop will give students the opportunity to write letters to whoever they can imagine.
 Want to reach out to your favorite author?
 Write a thank you note to your pet?
 Send a message into deep space?
 We can help.